Vine Ripe Nutrition Logo

 2. Tomatoes

 It is no wonder that I love tomatoes so much!
 They have a savory flavor!
 This flavor is even more pronounced when they are grilled or roasted and begin to brown.
-Or they have a distinct savory flavor even more when they are concentrated like a sundried tomato or a tomato paste.
-Whether it is on a sandwich, a pasta, a soup and many other recipes, this little fruit has a little umami flavor going on.
-Here is recipe using tomatoes Grandma Ida’s Famous Vegetable Soup
+They also have a distinct, delicious flavor, even more so when concentrated like a sundried tomato or a tomato paste.
+Whether on a sandwich, a pasta, a soup, or many other recipes, this tiny fruit has a little umami flavor.
+Here is a recipe using tomatoes Grandma Ida’s Famous Vegetable Soup

 Bok Choy